williamholland/vmdebootstrap/doc/overview.rst

 a similar way to how a virtual machine would behave.)

-:file:`vmdebootstrap` assumes that all operations take place on a local image file, not a physical block device / removable media.
+:file:`vmdebootstrap` assumes that all operations take place on a local image file or directory, not a physical block device / removable media.

 :file:`vmdebootstrap` is intended to be used with tools like ``qemu`` on the command line to launch a new virtual machine.
 Not all devices have